michaelrafailyk/stickymate/README.md

 - 1.2.5
     - Parameters setting has been simplified.
 Old syntax: `data-sticky='{"from": "0vh", "duration": "100vh"}'`.
 New syntax: `data-sticky="from: 0vh, duration: 100vh"`.
     - New `data-classes` attribute.
 Now you can add/remove one or more CSS classnames to element on specified key.
+    - Multiple transform values, like `scale(...)`, `translate(...)` etc, are now automatically sorted in the same order for every key.
     - Release on npm.
 - 1.3.0
     - Tracking elements with `IntersectionObserver` instead of constantly listening for the `scroll` event.
+- 1.3.3
+    - Incorrect calculation of parent element position type has been fixed.
 - 1.3.6
     - Keys are now automatically sorted in order, which eliminates animation glitches if keys are specified in random order.